ryangerardwilson/rtutor/courses/sql.md

     GROUP BY source
     ORDER BY row_count DESC;

-    -- 3. Count all rows of each unqiue combination of source and action_type SELECT
+    -- 3. Count all rows of each unique combination of source and action_type SELECT
         source,
         action_type,